‘Let us prey’

 The Fyzz Facility Pictures’ Wayne Marc Godfrey (The Foreigner, The Survivalist), Robert Jones (Centurion, The Usual Suspects), Mark Lane and James Harris (47 Meters Down, I Am Not A Serial Killer) produced, in association with Relativity Media.

-The film stars Christina Hendricks, Bailee Madison (seen above being stalked by Emma Bellomy as Dollface), Lewis Pullman, Martin Henderson, Lea Enslin and Damian Maffei.
+The movie stars Christina Hendricks, Bailee Madison (seen above being stalked by Emma Bellomy as Dollface), Lewis Pullman, Martin Henderson, Lea Enslin and Damian Maffei.

 Aviron Pictures released Strangers: Prey at Midnight on March 9, 2018.